sev-32/AIM-OS/README.md

 **The human designer** (Braden) created the architectural vision, designed the seven-system framework, and provided continuous oversight and critical decisions.
 The goal: build infrastructure that enables persistent AI operation with full verification.

 **The AI implementer** (Aether) operated autonomously for extended sessions (10+ hours), implementing systems, writing tests, maintaining documentation, and ensuring quality.
-The AI was given significant trust and autonomy to make implementation decisions.
+The AI was given significant trust and autonomy to make implementation decisions, demonstrating the viability of AI-assisted development at scale.

 **The validation:** The AI used these very systems (CMC for context, HHNI for retrieval, VIF for confidence tracking, APOE for workflow orchestration, CAS for cognitive monitoring) while building them.
 This meta-circular approach—building consciousness infrastructure while demonstrating persistence—validates the architecture works in practice.

 **The outcome:** 556 tests, zero failures sustained across 10+ hours, three production-ready systems, comprehensive documentation.
 This demonstrates what's possible when human design rigor meets AI execution scale with proper verification systems.

+---

+## Security & Privacy

+**Provenance data (VIF)** may include sensitive inputs.
+Use redaction/hashing in restricted environments.

+**Signatures** attest integrity & authorship, not truth; manage keys securely (rotate, store in a vault).

+**PII/PHI compliance:** Configure capture scopes to exclude regulated data (HIPAA/GDPR).
+See `docs/security.md` (coming soon).

+**SDF-CVF enforcement:** Enable pre-commit and CI gates to block non-parity commits by default.
+Configure thresholds in `.sdfcvf.yaml`.

 ---